cameronmclean/praxis/notebook.md

 THEN - to find out why the POST request from the node.js end is not seeign the req.body (assuming it is being sent)...

+OK - so Request().post() - needed to do to two more things
+1) set `contentType: 'application/json'`
+2) use `content: JSON.stringify(annoData)`

+Now it gets posted and parsed correctly at hyperPatterns/annotate

+Yusss!
+Now just to
+  - create error handing and success messages to pass back
+  - wrangle the hyperPatterns site to do useful things with the POSTed annotations/exemplars